· Animal and Food Science

 Additionally, department chairs and program directors regularly review the needs for developing online versions of courses.
 As needed, they may also review the limiting of student majors admitted into a major in order to balance student demand with faculty resources.

-The options above range from actions the chair can make independently (top of list) to actions that require consultation and planning with the college dean and the associate academic vice president for instruction (see 4.4.1 Stewardship Reviews and 4.4.7 Hiring Full-time and Temporary Faculty Members).
+The options above range from actions the chair can make independently (top of list) to actions that require consultation and planning with the college dean and the associate academic vice president for instruction (see 4.4.1 Stewardship Reviews and 4.4.7 Hiring Full-time and Visiting Faculty Members).

 Academic Track Adjustment Request